googleworkspace/apps-script-oauth2/README.md

 [`GoogleServiceAccount.gs`](samples/GoogleServiceAccount.gs) for more
 information.

+## Compatibility

+This library was designed to work with any OAuth2 provider, but because of small differences in how they implement the standard it may be that some APIs aren't compatible.
+If you find an API that it doesn't work with, open an issue or fix the problem yourself and make a pull request against the source code.

 ## Breaking changes

 * Version 20 - Switched from using project keys to script IDs throughout the library.
 When upgrading from an older version, ensure the callback URL registered with the OAuth provider is updated to use the format `https://script.google.com/macros/d/{SCRIPT ID}/usercallback`.
 * Version 22 - Renamed `Service.getToken_()` to `Service.getToken()`, since
 there OAuth providers that return important information in the token response.